mathieu-benoit/acm-workshop/content/artifact-registry/create-artifact-registry.md

     --sync-name repo-sync \
     --sync-namespace $TENANT_PROJECT_ID
 ```
-Wait and re-run this command above until you see `"status": "SYNCED"` for this `RepoSync`.
+Wait and re-run this command above until you see `"status": "SYNCED"`.
 All the `managed_resources` listed should have `STATUS: Current` as well.

 List the GitHub runs for the **Tenant project configs** repository:
 ```Bash